Saranyajayakumaran/Generel-knowledge-quiz/README.md

 - I would thank many sources and people who spported to complete my project.
     - Thanking my mentor Dick vlaanderen who guided me and his ideas and corrections was very helpful.
-    - i would like to thank some youtube channels helped t learn the concepts and ideas.
+    - I would like to thank some youtube channels helped t learn the concepts and ideas.
     - W3schools and stackoverflow plays a major role to learn the concepts.
     - The idea of webpage design and some coding has been referred from youtube channel [GreatStack](https://www.youtube.com/watch?v=PBcqGxrr9g8)
     - Learned some concepts from the [Love-Math](https://github.com/Saranyajayakumaran/Love-Math)